Download

 • Identify your level — AMC 8, AMC 10, or foundation stage

-• Follow the progression ladder — don’t skip stages
+• Follow the progression ladder — do not skip stages

 • Commit to a weekly schedule — 4-6 hours minimum, with full review of mistakes